 The Founding Fathers understood the dangers of fiat money and central banking far better than most politicians do today.
 Today’s U.S. Federal Reserve Note dollars are an abomination that have no basis in the U.S. Constitution.

-Silver played a role in defining and backing the currency until 1965.
 That’s when the U.S. Mint ceased producing 90% silver dollars, half dollars, quarters, and dimes.
 Of course, investors can still buy U.S. 90% silver coins minted in 1964 and earlier.
 They are priced based on the current value of their silver content, plus a small premium.
 The gap between the silver value of the coins and their face value represents the depreciation in the purchasing power of the dollar since they were minted.

 The last real link the U.S. still had to sound, Constitutional money was finally broken in 1971, when President Richard Nixon suspended gold convertibility.
 From then on, no foreign government could redeem their dollar reserves for gold.
 And the dollar, now a purely fiat currency, began losing value at more rapid pace.